 Some sort of hawk, a hovering bird I think… maybe an osprey or a kestrel.

-The Electricity Club gives its warmest thanks to THOMAS DOLBY
+ELECTRICITYCLUB.CO.UK gives its warmest thanks to Thomas Dolby

 Special thanks to Stuart Kirkham at 9PR